 Gums & Oral Hygiene:

 Since babies don’t brush, their mouths need to be disinfected to ensure oral hygiene.
-Massaging the baby’s gums with saffron daily helps to keep the mouth and tongue clean, and reduce inflammation and soreness of the mouth.
+Massaging the baby’s gums with saffron daily helps to keep the mouth and tongue clean, and reduces inflammation and soreness of the mouth.

 Saffron has anti-inflammatory properties that help reduce swelling and inflammation in the body.